 It is something of a paradox that the peaceful, blue waters of Lake Arenal are also a hotbed of activity.
 No matter what your interests, you’ll be able to indulge them here.

 As the largest body of water in Costa Rica, Lake Arenal is a crucial source of the country’s hydroelectricity.
 Its waters are home to two primary species of fish: the machaca and bass.
-The lake region also features a variety of birds (including the quirky and colorful quetzal), plants and animals.
-The lake is part of the Tilaran Conservation Area, and provides spectacular views of the nearby Arenal Volcano.
+The lake region also features a variety of birds, plants and animals.
+The lake is part of the Many Conservation Areas, and provides spectacular views of the nearby Arenal Volcano.

 The lakefront communities offer a variety of activities, both water- and land-based.
 For those who want to get a little wet, there’s fishing, kayaking and windsurfing.
 To explore the land, you can choose from horseback riding to nature hikes.